rakimsth/basic-js-exercise/js_exercise/array.md

     Eg:
     Sample array: [1,2,4,5,6]
     Target value: 6.
+for learning purpose

-7. Write a function that converts an array of values from miles to kilometres using the map method.
+8. Write a function that converts an array of values from miles to kilometres using the map method.
 In the end, add the kilometres up in a new variable called "totalDistanceInKilometers" and return this variable.

-8. Square and sum the array elements using the arrow function and then find the average of the array.
+9. Square and sum the array elements using the arrow function and then find the average of the array.

-9. Create a new array whose elements is in uppercase of words present in the original array.
+10. Create a new array whose elements is in uppercase of words present in the original array.

-10. Write a function Myfunc that takes in an array of numbers and multiply each of the elements by 2.
+11. Write a function Myfunc that takes in an array of numbers and multiply each of the elements by 2.

-11.
+12.

 ```code
 let food = ['Noodle', 'Pasta', 'Ice-cream'];